NaviNavu/foundry-ethernaut-box/README.md

 ### HOW TO HACK

 #### ⑂ Fork Goerli testnet state
-Fork Goerli into Anvil in your terminal to retrieve Ethernaut's core contracts and levels:
+Open a new terminal window then fork Goerli into Anvil in your terminal to retrieve Ethernaut's core contracts and levels:
 ```bash
 # This is the Goerli Infura Demo endpoint, you can change it if needed
 anvil --fork-url "https://goerli.infura.io/v3/9aa3d95b3bc440fa88ea12eaa4456161"